seehorne/GetGrinnected/docs/android.md

 - Back to [table of contents](#table-of-contents)

 ## Sort by tags (calendar)
-- Select desired tags from page drop down (UNDER CONSTRUCTION)
+- Select desired tags from page drop down (UNDER CONSTRUCTION :building_construction:)
     - currently, need to change pages for tag filter to apply
         - if you change page, on return, calendar will be filtered by specified tags
 - Back to [table of contents](#table-of-contents)

 ## Switch time view
-- Switch calendar view from day to week to month (UNDER CONSTRUCTION)
+- Switch calendar view from day to week to month (UNDER CONSTRUCTION :building_construction:)

 # Favorites